Vulgate: Manuscripts and editions

 The Vulgate exists in many forms.
 The Codex Amiatinus is the oldest surviving complete manuscript from the 8th century.
 The Gutenberg Bible is a notable printed edition of the Vulgate by Johann Gutenberg in 1455.
 The Sixtine Vulgate (1590) is the first official Bible of the Catholic Church.
 The Clementine Vulgate (1592) is a standardized edition of the medieval Vulgate, and the second official Bible of the Catholic Church.
 The Stuttgart Vulgate is a 1969 critical edition of the Vulgate.
-The Nova Vulgata is the third and latest official Bible of the Catholic Church; it was published in 1979, and is a translation in Classical Latin from modern critical editions of original language texts of the Bible.
+The Nova Vulgata is the third and latest official Bible of the Catholic Church; it was published in 1979, and is a translation from modern critical editions of original language texts of the Bible.